citrix/delivery-controller-sdk/docs/index.md

-# XenApp and XenDesktop 7.18 SDK
+# XenApp and XenDesktop 7.15 SDK

-> **Note:**
->
-> The SDK delivered with this release does not contain any changes since XenApp and XenDesktop version 7.15 LTSR

 XenApp and XenDesktop provide an SDK based on a number of Microsoft Windows PowerShell version 3.0 snap-ins that allows you to perform the